 Predicting future workforce needs is both an art and a science.
 It requires understanding your upcoming projects, the skills and number of workers needed, and the timeframes for these needs.
 By developing a systematic approach to forecasting, you can mitigate the risk of labor shortages or overstaffing.

-Consider factors such as the complexity and duration of projects, the required skills and certifications, as well as seasonality and market trends.
-By creating a detailed forecast, you can ensure you’re always a step ahead, able to address staffing needs before they become a problem.
+Consider factors such as the complexity and duration of projects, the required skills and certifications, seasonality, and market trends.
+By creating a detailed forecast, you can ensure you’re always a step ahead and able to address staffing needs before they become a problem.

 b.
 Effective Allocation